mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 ...
 ```

 The important thing is that the `keyProperty` is set correctly.
-It should always be in the form `row.<attribute>` where `<attribute>` is the attribute of the record class that should be updated with the generated value.
+It should always be in the form `row.<attribute>`
+where `<attribute>` is the attribute of the record class that should be updated with the generated value.

 ## Multiple Row Insert Support
-A multiple row insert is a single insert statement that inserts multiple rows into a table.
-This can be a convenient way to insert a few rows into a table, but it has some limitations:
+A multiple-row insert is a single insert statement that inserts multiple rows into a table.
+This can be a convenient
+way to insert a few rows into a table, but it has some limitations:

 1. Since it is a single SQL statement, you could generate quite a lot of prepared statement parameters.
+For example,
-For example, suppose you wanted to insert 1000 records into a table, and each record had 5 fields.
-With a multiple row insert you would generate a SQL statement with 5000 parameters.
-There are limits to the number of parameters allowed in a JDBC prepared statement - and this kind of insert could easily exceed those limits.
-If you want to insert many records, you should probably use a JDBC batch insert instead (see below)
+   suppose you wanted to insert 1000 records into a table, and each record had 5 fields.
+With a multiple row insert
+   you would generate a SQL statement with 5000 parameters.
+There are limits to the number of parameters allowed in a
+   JDBC prepared statement - and this kind of insert could easily exceed those limits.
+If you want to insert many
+   records, you should probably use a JDBC batch insert instead (see below)
-1. The performance of a giant insert statement may be less than you expect.
-If you have many records to insert, it will almost always be more efficient to use a JDBC batch insert (see below).
-With a batch insert, the JDBC driver can do some optimization that is not possible with a single large statement
+2. The performance of a giant insert statement may be less than you expect.
+If you have many records to insert, it will
+   almost always be more efficient to use a JDBC batch insert (see below).
+With a batch insert, the JDBC driver can do
+   some optimization that is not possible with a single large statement
-1. Retrieving generated values with multiple row inserts can be a challenge.
-MyBatis currently has some limitations related to retrieving generated keys in multiple row inserts that require special considerations (see below)
+3. Retrieving generated values with multiple row inserts can be a challenge.
+MyBatis currently has some limitations
+   related to retrieving generated keys in multiple row inserts that require special considerations (see below)

-Nevertheless, there are use cases for a multiple row insert - especially when you just want to insert a few records in a table and don't need to retrieve generated keys.
+Nevertheless, there are use cases for a multiple row insert - especially when you just want to insert a few records in
+a table and don't need to retrieve generated keys.
 In those situations, a multiple row insert will be an easy solution.

 A multiple row insert statement looks like this: